Now it was the Feast of Dedication in Jerusalem, and it was winter. And Jesus walked in the Temple, in Solomon's porch.

 That is the only biblical reference to a well-known winter holiday that Jesus celebrated, a holiday many will celebrate this month.
-You know it by another name, (hint: it’s not Christmas!).
-No, from December 13 to 21, my Jewish people will celebrate the Feast of Dedication, commonly known as Hanukkah.
+You know it by another name, (hint: it's not Christmas!).
+No, my Jewish people will celebrate the Feast of Dedication, commonly known as Hanukkah.

 Many are surprised that the only Bible verse mentioning Hanukkah is found in the New Testament.
 That is simply because the holiday commemorates an event that occurred during the inter-Testamental period, approximately 165 BC.
 A Syrian King named Antiochus invaded the Jewish nation and demanded that my people abandon the God of Israel and His ways.
 His plan: forced "Hellenization."
 That meant imposing Greek customs, including idolatry, on the people.
 It meant forbidding the practice of the Jewish religion, including circumcision.
 Ultimately, to ensure that no one could worship the God of Israel, Antiochus defiled the Temple in Jerusalem.
 He placed idols in the house of the Lord and sacrificed a sow upon the holy altar.
 He not only defiled God's Temple, but he took the title "Epiphanes," which means "God manifested," and demanded to be worshiped.
 In response to his blasphemous claim to deity, the Jewish people modified his title, calling him "Epimanes" (crazy).